 Politics, the Economy and the Market Across Time

-With the presidential election just a few days away, I thought this might be a good time to recall the larger historical context of the US economy and markets with an eye on the party in power.
+With the presidential election just a few days away, we thought this might be a good time to recall the larger historical context of the US economy and markets with an eye on the party in power.

 First up, here is a look at GDP by party in control of the White House and Congress.
 Since the inception of quarterly GDP in 1947, Real Quarterly GDP has averaged 4.0 percent during Democratic administrations and 2.6 percent during Republican administrations.